-- (a) Term loan-₹ 1300 Lakhs (Disbursed 900 Lakhs) are secured against, (i) exclusive charge on property by way of equitable mortgage on commercial property, located at Plot No-16, Sector knowledge park -1, Greater Noida, District Gautam budh Nagar, Uttar Pradesh, The aforesaid term loans are also additionally secured by way of unconditional and irrevocable personal guarantee of 2 (two) directors/promoters of the Company or corporate guarantee by holding company M/s.
-TARC Limited (Formerly Knownas Anant Raj Global Limited). - (b) The aforesaid term loans bearing interest rate of ABFL-LTRR minus Spread (effective rate12% p.a (nil)) and outstanding balance ₹ 0 lakhs will be repayable in 10 (ten) years & 5 (five) months in monthly installments. - (c) An amount of ₹ 0 lakhs will be paid with in one year and has been separately disclosed as current maturities of long term debts under "Other current financial liabilities" (Refer Note no. 12). - (d) The aforesaid loan has been repaid on April 29,2022.
+(a) Term loan- ₹ 1300 Lakhs (Disbursed 900 Lakhs) are secured against, (i) exclusive charge on property by way of equitable mortgage on commercial property, located at Plot No-16, Sector knowledge park -1, Greater Noida, District Gautam budh Nagar, Uttar Pradesh, The aforesaid term loans are also additionally secured by way of unconditional and irrevocable personal guarantee of 2 (two) directors/promoters of the Company or corporate guarantee by holding company M/s.
+TARC Limited (Formerly Knownas Anant Raj Global Limited).

+The aforesaid loan has been repaid on April 29, 2023 by Holding Company TARC Limited.